nexla-opensource/llmhub/README.md

             messages=[
                 {
                     "role": "user",
-                    "content": [
-                        {
-                            "type": "text",
-                            "text": "What's the weather like in San Francisco?"
+                    "content": "What's the weather like in San Francisco?"
-                        }
-                    ]
                 },
                 {
                     "role": "assistant",